 Visit Park Boldyna Hora

-Park Boldyna Hora is one mystical place in Chernihiv which won’t leave you indifferent.
+Park Boldyna Hora is one mystical place in Chernihiv that won’t leave you indifferent.

 It is basically a green area with mounds since Kievan Rus’ times.
 Those mounds are grave hills from ancient times.
 Our guide, who also happened to be an archaeologist and who took part in excavations, have told us that in a few of the mounds his team found remains of officers and one of the princes.